 - Routines built around fun or spending time together strengthen relationships between parents and children.
 Reading a story together before bed or going for a special snack after soccer practice can become a special time for you and your children to share.

 - Daily routines help set our body clocks.
 For example, bedtime routines help children’s bodies ‘know’ when it’s time to sleep.
 This can be particularly helpful when children reach teenage years and their body clocks start to change.
-You can read more about sleep in adolescence.

 - If your child needs to take medicine regularly, a routine for this will help make both of you less likely to forget.